Be the first to know

 Start by prefacing, “I’m going to ask you a few behavioral questions that will help me get an understanding of your experience and way of thinking.”
 Let the candidate know that specific examples, or situations, are preferred.
 If a candidate doesn’t remember details, ask them to imagine a scenario.

-Candidates who aren’t new to interviews like this will know how to respond.
+Candidates who aren’t new to interviews like this will know how to respond and probably did their own interview preparation prior to meeting you.
 You might notice some use methods like STAR as a way to respond in a structured way.
 Others might take a less methodical, storytelling approach.

 The STAR method is a structured manner of responding to a behavior-based interview question — interviewees can describe the specific situation, task, action, and result.